cube-js/cube/examples/external-rollups/README.md

 });
 ```

-Now start the Cube.js server by running `node index.js` and navigate to the development playground at http://localhost:4000.
+Now start the Cube.js server by running `npm run dev` and navigate to the development playground at http://localhost:4000.

 You can select the Stories count measure and category dimension, alongside a time dimension to build a chart as shown below.